 a form of inquiry and debate between individuals with opposing viewpoints based on asking and answering questions to stimulate rational thinking and to illuminate ideas

-Jan Helfeld, a rather infamous libertarian reporter, provides an amusing (or infuriating – depending on who’s side you’re on) application of the Socratic method to our political representatives.
+Jan Helfeld (pronounced Iain), a rather infamous libertarian reporter, provides an amusing (or infuriating – depending on who’s side you’re on) application of the Socratic method to our political representatives.
 It’s all very logical, and for those who don’t build their policies or opinions on logic, it’s a game that raises tempers with captivating efficiency.
 After watching, I tend to wonder if any of our policy makers think through their political conclusions logically.
 Logic seems lost from our world, like an ancient language that’s spoken only by tribes of some distant jungle.

 More important to this blog’s argument however, is that Jan’s use of the Socratic method is also extremely linear.
 As much as the person in the hot seat wants to jump around and evade, Jan forces them to answer one question before they move on to the next.
 The videos remind me of walking a puppy – when they want to walk every direction but the one you’re traveling.
-You reign them in every time before moving forward.
+You rein them in every time before moving forward.

 Though you may doubt it after watching Jan Helfeld’s videos, much of our world is indeed structured upon the concept of logic (very basic logic at least).
 We learn math, deductive reasoning, and tend to apply these logical processes to our everyday life.
 Our drive to do so comes from our inherent need, as cognitive humans, to categorize our experiences in our minds and make projections about what the outcome of an action will be.
 We compare our expectations with our experience, weigh the similarity, and adjust our thought processes as needed.